Zoneomics Logo

 a.

 Natural Disasters and Other Emergencies.
-If a Protected Tree or Heritage Tree is determined to be causing a danger or to be in a hazardous condition due to a natural disaster such as a tornado, fire, storm, flood, or other act of God that endangers public health, welfare, or safety, the requirements of this section may be waived as deemed necessary by the Emergency Management Coordinator or their designee, and the Assistant City Manager, after consultation with the Urban Forester, with such consultation and determination to occur within one calendar day of an applicant's request to remove or prune said tree.
+If a Protected Tree or Heritage Tree is determined to be causing a danger or to be in a hazardous condition due to a natural disaster such as a tornado, fire, storm, flood, or other similar events that endangers public health, welfare, or safety, the requirements of this section may be waived as deemed necessary by the Planning Director.
+The Planning Director shall publish requirements for documenting the removal to qualify for this standard.

 b.

 Airport Clear Zone.
-Protected and Heritage Trees located in the Airport Clear Zone are exempt from the requirements of this section.
+Protected and Heritage Trees located in the Runway Protection Zone, the Airport Clear Zone, or any other area on the Airport in which trees must be removed based upon the rules and regulations of the Federal Aviation Administration are exempt from the requirements of this section.

 c.

 Sight Triangles.
-If the Urban Forester and Development Engineer determine a protected or Heritage Tree is interfering with the safe visibility at a sight triangle of an existing public street, the tree may be removed without fulfilling the mitigation requirements of this chapter.
+If the Development Engineer determines a protected or Heritage Tree is interfering with the safe visibility at a sight triangle of an existing public street, the tree may be removed without fulfilling the mitigation requirements of this chapter.

 d.